 Light, rugged, dependable, transportable, compact.
-This bow fits inside most day-packs and bug out bags.
-The useful storage for arrows (not usually supplied) inside the riser coupled with the camo accessory bag make this everything you need for survival archery inside one neat package that you can easily take anywhere.
+The SAS Tactical Survival bow fits inside most day-packs and bug out bags.
+The useful storage for arrows (not usually supplied) inside the riser coupled with the camo accessory bag make this everything you need for survival archery inside one neat package.
+A package that you can easily take anywhere.

 This is an excellent survival bow.
 It isn't as polished as a modern recurve, but for the job it's been designed for this is an excellent well priced piece of kit.
 A smart addition to any prepper cache.

 A you a survivalist or prepper?
 If you are, you don't know exactly what you're going to be preparing for or what situation lies ahead.
 You want to be ready for as many eventualities as possible.
 I've blogged on several sites about the benefits of learning archery as a survivalist skill.
 If you really want to be prepared when the SHTF (google it!) you need a bow you can keep in your grab or bug-out bag.
 Something compact and powerful but easy to lug around.